Centerlock wheel: Knock-off hubs

 Starting with the introduction of the type by Rudge-Whitworth in the early 1900s, centerlocking hub systems were of the "knock-off" (also known as "knock-on") type.
 These consist of a shaft at the hub, with an external screw thread, a straight external spline section and a tapered interface at the hub base.
 The wheel centers have internal splines and a matching taper to align and center them on the hub.
 The wheels are fastened to the hub by means of a winged, threaded nut, called a "knock-off" or "spinner."
 Usually, this will feature right-hand threads on the left side of the vehicle, and left-hand threads (rotate clockwise to remove) on the vehicle's right side so the screw-on spinner would stay tightened as the auto was in forward motion.
 This nut is tightened and loosened by means of hammer strikes to the wings, leading to the name "knock-off."
 A heavy hammer made of a soft metal such as copper or lead was usually used for this purpose.
 Instructions for proper installation force vary, but overtightening of the mechanism should be avoided as it can distort the matching tapers on hub and wheel, leading to spline damage, excess play in the mechanism and/or difficulty of wheel removal and installation.
-Following the introduction of safety regulations in the late 1960s which forbade the winged spinner nuts, many manufacturers used the same basic mechanism with a hex nut.

 The visual appearance of the knock-off nut was incorporated as a styling element on spinner hubcaps, primarily used on American cars.